MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-D-Miscellaneous-Excise-Taxes/part-51-Branded-Prescription-Drug-Fee/section-51.2.md

 (2) *Single-person covered entity.* The term *single-person covered entity* means a covered entity that is not affiliated with a controlled group.

-(3) *Controlled group* - (i) *On or before December 31, 2014.* The term *controlled group* means a group of at least two covered entities that are treated as a single employer under section 52(a), 52(b), 414(m), or 414(o).
+(3) *Controlled group.* The term *controlled group* means a group of two or more persons, including at least one person that is a covered entity, that is treated as a single employer under section 52(a), 52(b), 414(m), or 414(o).

-(ii) *After December 31, 2014.* For guidance regarding the definition of controlled group after December 31, 2014, see § 51.2T(e)(3).

-(4) *Special rules for controlled groups.* For purposes of paragraph (e)(3) of this section (related to controlled groups) -
+(4) *Special rules for controlled groups.* For purposes of paragraph (e)(3) of this section (related to controlled groups)—

 (i) A foreign entity subject to tax under section 881 is included within a group under section 52(a) or 52(b); and

 (ii) A person is treated as being a member of a controlled group if it is a member of the group on the end of the day on December 31st of the sales year.

-(5) *Covered entity status* - (i) *Rule.* An entity's status as a covered entity begins in the first fee year in which the entity has branded prescription drug sales and continues each subsequent fee year until there are no remaining branded prescription drug sales for that entity to be taken into account as described in § 51.5(c) or used to calculate the adjustment amount described in § 51.5(e).
+(5) *Covered entity status*—(i) *Rule.* An entity's status as a covered entity begins in the first fee year in which the entity has branded prescription drug sales and continues each subsequent fee year until there are no remaining branded prescription drug sales for that entity to be taken into account as described in § 51.5(c) or used to calculate the adjustment amount described in § 51.5(e).

 (ii) *Example.* The following example illustrates the rule of paragraph (e)(5)(i) of this section: